 But embedded finance is not wholly reserved for tech giants with seemingly boundless reserves of cash and resources.
 If you, like Amazon, are gunning to optimize your customer experience, bolster your consumer relationships and maximize your revenue potential, you too can take advantage of the embedded finance.

 Want to learn more about how Etsy, eBay, Vodafone, Marks & Spencer, TikTok, WeWork, Expedia and more are doing so?
-Make sure you don’t miss our Embedded Finance & Super-Apps event series [16th May, London and June 20, New York] where leading experts will be exploring the opportunity of embedded finance and revealing just what steps you must take to grab it whilst it’s hot.
+Make sure you don’t miss our Embedded Finance & Super-Apps event series [13th May, 2025, London and September 2 – 3, New York] where leading experts will be exploring the opportunity of embedded finance and revealing just what steps you must take to grab it whilst it’s hot.